anhoodie/testenvion/README.md

 }
 ```
 You must insert your real API keys, otherwise private tests may failed.
 No
-action is performed if you run the te
+action is performed if you run the tests : no test will open position, or
+withdraw, etc.
+Tests only check for correct authentication method and correct parsing.